-2. It will take certain time for the FWT bit state changing from high to low in the erase or write operation, which can be obtained in the Memory Characteristics section.
+2. It will take certain time for the FWT bit state changing from high to low in the erase or write operation, which can be selected by the FWERTS bit in the FC2 register.

 Important Points to Note for Flash Memory Write Operations